-The Intensive English Program offers non-credit programs at the University of Central Florida designed for global minded students who need intensive training in English for academic, professional, and personal reasons.
-Focused on student success in the U.S., UCF provides students from all over the world with a rich and cultural experience.
+The Intensive English Program offers non-credit programs at the University of Central Florida designed for global minded students who want intensive training in English for academic, professional, and personal reasons.
+As one of the student centered and focused on student success in the U.S., UCF provides students from all over the world with a rich and cultural experience.